 4.1.0 All pitchers must pitch from the 46’ pitching rubber, no exceptions

-.1 After two visits by the coach in one inning, or three in one game, the pitcher must be removed.
+.1 After two visits by the coach in one inning, or three in one game for the same pitcher, the pitcher must be removed.

 .2 Once a pitcher has been removed he/she cannot return as a pitcher in that game.

 a.
 Any player on a regular season team may pitch.
 There is no limit to the number of pitchers a team may use in a game.